yannickperrenet/kvstore/README.md

 What can you store?
 Bytes.
 ASCII only.

+Caveats:
+* Updating the value of an existing key will reduce available store size as the old value is not removed from memory.
+Instead all values are appended to a buffer in memory and the key simply points to the new location in the buffer.

 Initial implementation:
-* Keys and values have a constant, hard-coded, maximum size.
+* Keys have a constant, hard-coded, maximum size.

 Next levels of difficulty:
 - [x] Insert to overwrite value of existing key
 - [x] Tests
 - [x] Error handling
 * Expose via HTTP server that listens on port to receive requests for inserting and retrieving keys.
-* Values can have much larger size.
+- [x] Values can have much larger size.
 The bitcask value can come in here to describe a format for the memory
 * Hashmap to store keys (that map to values entries of bitcask paper that then map to locations in memory)